yoyosource/tec1.0/README.md

 ```

 ## Datatypes
-There are 5 Datatypes.
-The Datatypes are chr for Character, bol for Boolean, num for Float, int for Integer and str for String.
+There are 5 datatypes.
+The datatypes are chr for Character, bol for Boolean, num for Float, int for Integer and str for String.
 ```
 *chr '<One Character>'
 *bol <true/false>
 *num <Floating point number>
-*int <Non Floating point Number or Hex Number with #>
+*int <Non Floating point Number or Hex Number with ##>
-*str "One or More Characters" or 'Many Characters'
+*str "One or more Characters" or /*'Many Characters'*/
 ```

 ## Advanced Printing
-To print a Value of a Variable you can write the Variable name behind the print Statement.
-The print Statement can also Calculate stuff and you can add Calculations and variables together.
+To print a Value of a variable you can write the variable name behind the print statement.
+The print statement can also calculate stuff and you can add calculations and variables together.
 ```
 // This print will calculate the sum of the value of 'i' and 1 var i = 1